TheEconomist/covid-19-excess-deaths-tracker/README.md

 This repository contains the data behind *The Economist’s* [tracker for covid-19 excess deaths](https://www.economist.com/graphic-detail/2020/04/16/tracking-covid-19-excess-deaths-across-countries) (which is free to read), and the code that we have used to clean, analyse and present the numbers.

+## Scripts and output data

+Our tracker uses two different R scripts to calculate excess deaths in each country:

+* [`cleaning_script.R`](scripts/cleaning_script.R): this imports raw data from various sources, and exports a weekly or monthly historical time series of `total_deaths` and `covid_deaths` going back to 2015 (or the earliest available year).
+If the source for total deaths has also specified a value for `expected_deaths`, that is included too.
+We remove any weeks or months in which the data might be incomplete.
+The files are exported to [`/output-data/historical-deaths/`](output-data/historical-deaths).

+* [`excess_deaths_script.R`](scripts/excess_deaths_script.R): this imports the time series files from [`/output-data/historical-deaths/`](output-data/historical-deaths), and calculates the weekly or monthly `expected_deaths` for each country.
+We then use that baseline to calculate `excess_deaths`, and export the files to [`/output-data/excess-deaths/`](output-data/excess-deaths).

+There's also an additional script that summarises the data for some graphics in the article:

+* [`interactive_script.R`](scripts/interactive_script.R): this imports the files for excess deaths for a list of countries and creates the data for the small multiple chart and the table featured in the article.
+The files are exported to [`/output-data/interactive/`](output-data/interactive).

 ## Source data

 Our tracker uses data from a number of statistical bureaus, health ministries and government departments.
 For each country, you can find the relevant source documents in the [`/source-data/`](source-data) folder, including some old versions in each country's `/archive/` folder.
 Some of the data are automatically downloaded from official websites in [`cleaning_script.R`](scripts/cleaning_script.R), an R file that formats the data consistently across countries.